 New for 2022, Independence Seaport Museum is offering an after-hours program for those who are 21 years old and older called the Pirate Rum Challenge.
 Explore the museum’s Patriots & Pirates exhibit, while working your way through seven different stations – each one posing a unique challenge.
 Participants will be rewarded with a complimentary cocktail.
 The Pirate Rum Challenge will be held every Thursday, Friday, and Saturday night from 6-9 p.m. through September 3, 2022.
 To purchase tickets for the Pirate Rum Challenge, click here.

 Eastern State Penitentiary invites visitors to explore the crumbling cellblocks of America’s most historic prison at night this summer during Night Tours: Summer Twilight.
 Through September 4, 2022, the evening tours will allow guests to experience the once-abandoned prison as moonlight shines through the skylights above, all while navigating the grounds and listening to the signature audio tour.
 In addition to Night Tours, guests will be able to visit The Fair Chance Beer Garden, Eastern State’s first-ever pop-up beer garden, which serves craft beer from Triple Bottom Brewing outside on the historic prison’s baseball diamond, including a Purpose Pale Ale brewed in collaboration between Eastern State and Triple Bottom.

 TIP: Planning ahead for a fall visit?
-Carve out time for Eastern State Penitentiary’s all-new Halloween Nights event from the creators of Terror Behind the Walls, which features 15 attractions spread throughout the cellblocks on select evenings throughout the fall, usually September through November.
+Carve out time for Eastern State Penitentiary’s all-new Halloween Nights event from the creators of Terror Behind the Walls, which features 15 attractions spread throughout the cellblocks on select evenings throughout the fall, September 23 through November 12, 2022.